IL Ulfstind

 It was founded as a sports section of UL Ulfstind on 2 April 1966, and IL Ulfstind became a separate entity on 10 January 1981.
 In 1992 it incorporated the club UL Samhug.

-The men's football team currently plays in the Fifth Division, the sixth tier of Norwegian football.
+The men's football team currently plays in the Third Division, the fourth tier of Norwegian football.
 It last played in the Norwegian Second Division in 1998.